RobertIskandarani/React-Node-Test/README.md

 - Implement Restful API of "Meeting" in the both of server and client sides (40min)<br/>
   Focus Code Style and Code Optimization. <br/>
   Reference other functions.

+  Spended time: 1 hour

+  It took me an hour to complete the second step because I focused on doing TDD + DDD as well as I could and being able to loop through the following until I finished:

+  1. Add a failing test

+  2. Fix the test

+  3. Check that it works well with the frontend, and if not, fix it

+  4. Refactor